RichardHightower/spring_kafka_k8s_ex/README.md

 ## Todo

+* Turn off stub and make sure you handle errors correctly from the consumer.
 * Use TLS (estimate 2hrs)
 * Create helm charts for installing uServices  (estimate 4 hours)
 * Create docker files for uServices  (estimate 1 hour)